 This is another representative of prehistoric mammals.
-This time we examine an extraordinary inhabitant of Africa which had features of the rhinoceros, the elephant and the hippopotamus.
+This time we examine an extraordinary inhabitant of Africa that had features of the rhinoceros, the elephant and the hippopotamus.
 The Eocene giant, called Arsinoitherium, lived millions of years ago in places rich in vegetation as it was the basis of its diet.
-Please take a closer look at this animal whose appearance cannot be come across nowadays.
+Please take a closer look at this animal with an unprecedented appearance today.

 - Class: mammals (Mammalia)

 - Order: Embrithopoda

 - Genus: Arsinotherium